Dutypoint Heat Interface Unit - Indirect Heating

 Heat interface units (HIU) are typically installed in large apartment complexes with multiple dwellings.
 Rather than each dwelling being fitted with a boiler, a central boiler provides heating and domestic hot water energy to the entire complex.
-Heat interface units (HIU) act as a bridge between the central boiler and the heating and hot water systems of the individual apartments.

 One of the primary considerations in modern construction is conserving energy through the use of energy-efficient plant.
 In Dutypoint Heat Interface Units (HIU), hot water produced by a centralised district heating plant (generally powered by renewable energy sources) is transferred via integral heat exchangers, to provide on-demand heating and hot water.
 Dutypoint Heat Interface Units deliver eco-friendly temperature control to the building occupants.